OfficeDev/VBA-content/VBA/Visio-VBA/articles/document-footerleft-property-visio.md

     Dim strFooter as String

     'Build the footer string.
-    strFooter = "The date is " & "&;D"
+    strFooter = "The date is " & "&D"

     'Set the footer of the current document.
     ThisDocument.FooterLeft = strFooter